-- Changes in vision, including temporary loss of vision, blurred vision or light sensitivity
+- Changes in vision, including temporary loss of vision, blurred vision or being sensitive to light

-- Upper abdominal pain, usually under your ribs on the right side
+- Upper stomach pain, usually under the ribs on the right side

 - Nausea or vomiting

-- Decreased levels of platelets in your blood (thrombocytopenia)
+- Decreased levels of platelets in the blood

 - Impaired liver function

-- Shortness of breath, caused by fluid in your lungs
+- Shortness of breath, caused by fluid in the lungs

-If you need medication to control your blood pressure during pregnancy, your health care provider will prescribe the safest medication at the most appropriate dose.
+If you need medication to control your blood pressure during pregnancy, your health care provider will prescribe the safest medication and dose.
 Take the medication exactly as prescribed.
-Don't stop taking the medication or adjust the dose on your own.
+Don't stop taking it or change the dose on your own.

 During pregnancy, you'll see your health care provider often.
-Your weight and blood pressure will be checked at every visit, and you might need frequent blood and urine tests.
+Your weight and blood pressure will be checked at every visit.
+You also might need frequent laboratory tests.

 Taking good care of yourself is the best way to take care of your baby.
 For example:

 - Keep your prenatal appointments.
-Visit your health care provider regularly throughout your pregnancy.
+Visit your health care provider on a regular basis throughout your pregnancy.